Muskan306/example-repo/README.md

 #Example Repository

-This is a smple repo, hello workld!
+This is a sample repo, hello world!

 .md = MarkDown file

+This is a second change........